 What are common mistakes managers make when using it?

 Avery says that there are four mistakes companies make when looking at their customer churn rate.
 The first is “taking churn rate as a given rather than as an opportunity,” she says.
-Jonah Lopin, HubSpot’s vice president of services, summed up this problem well: “By the time you see an increase in your churn rate it is six or eight months after the point in time when you actually failed the customer.
+Jonah Lopin, HubSpot’s vice president of services, summed up this problem well: “By the time you see an increase in your churn rate it is six or eight months after the point in time when you failed the customer.

 If churn is your only measure of customer happiness, then you’re always six months too late to influence your future.”
 HubSpot and many other firms have developed analytics and accompanying metrics to predict who is going to leave.
 “The most innovative firms are using churn rate analysis as an opportunity to get ahead of losing customers rather than just accept it,” says Avery.

-The second mistake that companies make is to look at churn as simply a number or metric rather than as an indicator of behavior.
+The second mistake that companies make is to look at churn as simply a number or metric rather than as an indicator of behaviour.
 The questions managers should be asking themselves are: What are we as a company doing to cause customer turnover?

 What are our customers doing that’s contributing to their leaving?
 How can we better manage our customer relationships to make sure it doesn’t happen?
 Dissecting what’s behind the number will help you determine what to do to change it.